 Upcoming products in GST Rates Slab

 The Government is going on with some new tactics to bring in some of the products under GST system.
-As hinted by Finance Minister, Arun Jaitley, there could be an inclusion of products under GST with the reduction of GST rates on some products.
+As hinted by the former Finance Minister, the late Arun Jaitley, there could be an inclusion of products under GST with the reduction of GST rates on some products.
 Major products which can come under GST rates slab includes :

 - Petroleum products- Petrol and Diesel